 For a technology or product to be trusted it needs to be understood, fit-for-purpose, reliable and competently delivered.
 Companies should be able to explain the purpose and limitations of their solutions so that users are not misled or confused.
 There should be processes in place to monitor and evaluate the integrity of the system over time, with clarity over what the quality measures are, and how chosen.
 Care must be taken to operate within the company’s areas of competence, and to actively engage with third-party evaluation and questions.
 Things can go wrong, despite best efforts.
 Companies should put in place procedures to report, investigate, take responsibility for, and resolve issues.
 Help should be accessible and timely.

-Within your company, are there sufficient processes and tools built-in to ensure meaningful transparency, auditability, reliability and suitability of the product output?
+Within the company, are there sufficient processes and tools built-in to ensure meaningful transparency, auditability, reliability and suitability of the product output?

-Have you acknowledged the limitations of your experience on the system you are building and how can these reflect on the system in place?
-What steps are you taking to address these limitations?
+Have the limitations of the company’s experience on the system being built been acknowledged and how can these reflect on the system in place?
+What steps are being taken to address these limitations?

 Is the nature of the product or technology communicated in a way that the intended users, third parties and the general public can access and understand?